 Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
 While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the state law(s) you are researching.

 If you have additional questions about alimony laws in Texas, click on the links below for more information:

-Whether you are claiming alimony or a spouse claims you owe them, alimony proceedings will affect your financial life for many years to come.
+Whether you're claiming alimony or an ex-spouse claims you owe alimony, alimony proceedings will affect your financial life for many years to come.
 The assistance of a qualified attorney can help ensure that your interests are represented vigorously.
-Contact a local divorce lawyer for a free case review to discuss how they can make certain you don't get cheated.
+Contact a local divorce lawyer today to discuss how a legal professional can make certain you don't get cheated.

 Contact a qualified attorney.